SESYNC-ci/syllabi/docs/_posts/2018-01-16-bsos-faculty.md

 overview of the specific topics we will address through a series of 8 lessons that integrate live-coding and trainee challenge exercises.

-Registration is presently by invitation only, but may be opened up to any faculty or research staff in the Behavioral and Social Sciences College of the University of Maryland. *Participants are welcome to attend either one or both days.*
+Registration is open to any faculty or research staff in the Behavioral and Social Sciences College of the University of Maryland. *Participants are welcome to attend either one or both days.*

 <!-- The next block displays instructors' names if they are available. -->